Jasonlhy/todo-api/README.md

 ### Github

-It is the easiest way to test the project, clone the project into the codespaces
+It is the easiest way to test the project, open this project in the the codespaces

 ```bash
 dotnet run JasonTodoApi